National Bowl: Location

 The Bowl is in south central Milton Keynes, at the junction of Watling Street with Chaffron Way, just north of Bletchley.
 Parking on site (MK5 8AA) is very limited so fans are encouraged to arrive by public transport.
-In addition to the shuttle buses from Milton Keynes Central railway station, it is also an easy walk (about 2 km) from the station using Sustrans National Cycle Route 51 from the south side of the station building.
+In addition to the shuttle buses from Milton Keynes Central railway station, it is also an easy walk (about 2 km) from the station following Sustrans National Cycle Route 51 from the south side of, then behind, the station building.